Nexus-N3/nexus-n3-plugin-catalog/README.md

 This repository is not the plugin CLI itself, and it is not the runtime host.

+Nexus N3 plugins can be developed, tested, and bundled publicly from this repository together with `rs-nexus-plugin-tooling`.

+Deployment and runtime installation are currently provided separately.

 Related repositories:

 - `rs-nexus-plugin-tooling`
   Provides the `rsnexus-plugin` CLI, SDK, scaffolding, validation, and bundle build workflow.
 - `rs-nexus-os`
-  Provides plugin installation, plugin discovery, and runtime execution.
+  Provides separately managed runtime installation, plugin discovery, and runtime execution.

 ## Repository Layout

-The catalog is organized into three top-level areas:
+The catalog is organized around source areas for plugins, plus an optional local build output area:

 ```text
 nexus-n3-plugin-catalog/